Skip navigation

 You may need a renin test if you've been diagnosed with high blood pressure, especially if it doesn't respond well to standard blood pressure medicines.
 The test can show whether PA is causing the condition.

-Sometimes PA causes low potassium levels, so you may also need this test if you have symptoms of low potassium.
-These include:
+Sometimes, PA causes low potassium levels, so you may also need this test if you have symptoms of low potassium.
+Your symptoms can vary, depending on the cause and how low your potassium level is.
+The symptoms can include:

 What happens during a renin test?